OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Structure of a program

 A Mini program is written as a set of source code files.
-You can write separate source code files, and compile and link them together to make an executable AVM program.
+You can write separate source code files, and they will automatically be compiled and linked them together to make an executable AVM program.

 ## Top level declarations

 A Mini source code file consists of a series of top-level declarations.
-Import declarations make functions and types from other files usable in the file they are contained in.
+Use declarations make functions and types from other files usable in the file they are contained in.
 Constant declarations add a constant.
-Import and constant declarations together form head declarations.
+Use and constant declarations together form head declarations.
 Body declarations are any other declaration.

 The head declarations must come before all other declarations.
 It is an error to put a head declaration after a body declaration.